NVIDIA/gpu-feature-discovery/README.md

 the [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) from Kubernetes to label nodes.

-## Alpha Version
+## Beta Version

-**WARNING:** This tool is in alpha version.
-We may break the API without notice between releases.
+This tool is in beta version, we may break the API.
+However we will setup a depreciation policy.

 ## Prerequisites